 Summary

-In March 2023, Panama adopted a law to protect and conserve all species of sea turtles present in the national territory, as well as to guarantee the restoration and prevention of pollution and degradation of their habitats, and to ensure the resilience and survival of these species.
-The Law describes these protections in Article 29. as guaranteeing “the rights of sea turtles and their habitats, such as living and having free passage in a healthy environment, free of pollution and other anthropocentric impacts that cause physical and health damage, such as climate change, pollution, by-catch, coastal development and unregulated tourism” (6).
+In March 2023, Panama adopted a law to protect and conserve all species of sea turtles, as well as their habitats, to ensure the resilience and survival of these species.
+Panama’s national Rights of Nature law (2022) protects all ecosystems and species, including Sea Turtles.
+However, this specification recognizes and protects sea turtles as living beings with intrinsic value as individuals, in addition to their ecosystems, which will allow their needs and interests to have serious weight in the implementation of the law.
+This law recognizes sea turtles in Panama as a subject of rights, describing these protections as guaranteeing “the rights of sea turtles and their habitats, such as living and having free passage in a healthy environment, free of pollution and other anthropocentric impacts that cause physical and health damage, such as climate change, pollution, by-catch, coastal development and unregulated tourism” (6).
+The law was introduced by Congressman Gabriel Silva in 2021 and passed through three legal debates to receive input and formulate the law before making its way to the President’s desk.